Mayo Public Participation Network May Newsletter

 The Professional Diploma in Human Rights and Equality is a one-year, part-time programme that has been developed in conjunction with the Institute of Public Administration.

-The National Physical Activity Plan for Ireland, recommends that older
+Older National Physical Activity Plan for Ireland

 Understanding of Coercive Control & urgency for broader legislation